top of page

 Common Risk Scenarios and Examples

-• Cyber Risk: Threats from phishing attacks or data breaches via third-party vendors
+• Cyber Risk: Unauthorized access via phishing or insecure third-party vendors.

-• Project Risk: Scope creep, budget overruns, or missed deliverables
+• Project Risk: Scope creep, resource constraints, missed deliverables.

-• Compliance Risk: Failure to meet new regulatory standards
+• Compliance Risk: Failure to adapt to new regulations or standards like GDPR or SOX.

-• Operational Risk: System outages or supply chain disruptions
+• Operational Risk: Downtime due to system failure, human error, or supply chain risks.

 Challenges and Limitations of Risk Registers

-• Vague Risk Descriptions: Can lead to misinterpretation or missed mitigation
+• Vague Risk Descriptions: Ambiguous language leads to confusion.

-• Underestimating Smaller Risks: Seemingly minor issues may escalate
+• Underestimating Smaller Risks: These may combine or escalate into larger problems.

 Why Choose Optial’s Risk Management Module?